 It seems if all of the Flanders family appeared in court at one time or another.
-Stephens sister Naomi was in court in June of 1683, she testified in the cast of Pricilla Wilson and Samuel Appleton, Jr. who were accused of fornication.
+Stephen's sister Naomi was in court in June of 1683, she testified in the cast of Priscilla Wilson and Samuel Appleton, Jr. who were accused of fornication.
 Naomi was a witness to the birth of the baby, which was born in her master's house.
 She being the servant of Samuel Stocker at that time.
 She, Naomi, was herself accused of fornication and found guilty in June of 1684.
 She gave birth to an illegitimate son, John Darlin, Feb.
 21, 1683.
-It is possible that her sister Mary also had an illegitmate child, Phillip Favor.
+It is possible that her sister Mary also had an illegitimate child, Phillip Favor.

 Stephen and Abigail had the following children: